If you’re anything like me, today, January the 17th, will actually feel more like January the 117th.

 It’s the never ending month, the one that just keeps taking and gives nothing but bad weather and empty bank balances in return.

 January is a real struggle.
-Christmas is gone, the sparkly tree has been evicted and it’s no longer acceptable to eat 18 meals a day.
+Christmas is gone (I hope you all got lots of exciting Christmas presents!), the sparkly tree has been evicted and it’s no longer acceptable to eat 18 meals a day.
 The kids are pissed off that they’re no longer given free rein to eat chocolate for breakfast, and quite frankly, I don’t blame them.

 Oh, Happy New Year by the way.